telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/editing.md

 ### Define the Item Template

-The example below demonstrates how to define the item template for the Kendo UI ListView.
+The following example demonstrates how to define the item template for the Kendo UI ListView.

 ###### Example